JuliusPinsker/RAGForge/README.md

 ### Vectorization Overview

-This application employs vectorization to represent documents and text files as high-dimensional numerical embeddings.
+This application employs vectorization to represent documents and text files as high-dimensional numerical embeddings using **PhiData**.
 These embeddings allow efficient semantic search and retrieval of relevant documents based on user queries.

 ### Components of Vectorization